dotnet/docs-maui/docs/platform-integration/device/vibrate.md

 ## Vibrate the device

+Haptic feedback is accessed through default implementation of the `IVibration` interface, available from the `Microsoft.Maui.Devices.Vibration.Default` property.
 The vibration functionality can be requested for a set amount of time or the default of 500 milliseconds.
 The following code example randomly vibrates the device between one and seven seconds:

 :::code language="csharp" source="../snippets/shared_1/DeviceDetailsPage.xaml.cs" id="vibrate":::